MisterEmm/RabbitPi/README.md

 This is an adaptation of the main.py script used in Sam Machin's AlexaPi repository (which you'll need), which is available at https://github.com/sammachin/AlexaPi.

 My version changes very little, just loads a different mp3 on boot and includes extra lines for controlling the Adafruit Motor Hat to make the RabbitPi ears move while Alexa is searching and after booting.
-If you're interested in the Alexa voice search function it's well worth reading the instructions on the AlexaPi pages and reading through the open issues if you have any problems, I found nearly all of my answers there.
+If you're interested in the Alexa voice search function it's well worth reading the instructions on the AlexaPi pages and going through the open issues if you have any problems, I found nearly all of my answers there.
 The code changes quite often so it's worth keeping an eye on - also other branches are available offering music functionality.

 rabbit.py